slopezpereyra/slopezpereyra.github.io/_posts/2023-04-25-MyInterestInPhilosophy.md

 method is —speaking broadly— nothing but a set of rules, and what makes a set of rules superior or inferior to others must rely either in its assumptions or its effects.
-So, when speaking of knowledge, to ascribe the importance of the epithet *scientific*, to a particular method simply begs the question.
+So, when speaking of knowledge, to ascribe the importance of the epithet *scientific* to a particular method simply begs the question.

 We can restrict the context in which we are posing the question so as to gain a bit of clarity.
 Assume two different —but both valid— derivations of natural